croz-ltd/klokwrk-project/support/documentation/adr/content/0002-strategic-project-structure.md

 artifacts.

 The first level of the `modules` directory content is organized the same as it was with the simple strategic structure.
 However, there is a significant distinction under the domain directory
-(`cargotracker` in our example).
+(`cargotracking` in our example).
 At the domain level, each subdomain has its own dedicated directory (`booking` in our example), and domain libraries are placed in the dedicated `lib` directory.
 At the subdomain level, we further categorize subdomain libraries in the `lib` directory and applications in the `app` directory.

 As a result, the elaborate strategic structure will leave little doubt about each module's context and abstraction level.
 Navigation should be easy and apparent.